danieldietrich/candid/README.md

 Web imports are plain HTML imports that are inserted into the DOM.

-Once Candid is imported, web imports are fetched and the DOM element is replaced by the loaded HTML content.
+Once Candid is imported, web imports are fetched and the DOM elements are replaced by the loaded HTML contents.
 Especially web components can be imported using the `web-import` element.

 ```html
 <head>